MouseBiteLabs/Super-Game-Boy-Plus/README.md

   2) a standard 46-pin SNES shell (will require two cuts on the bottom of the shell for the extra cart edge pins), and
   3) a 60-pin SNES shell used for games that used enhancement chips like the SA-1 or SuperFX

-There are two versions of the Super Game Boy board - one that can be used for standalone MBC3 games (in development), and one that can be used for standalone MBC5 games.
+There are two versions of the Super Game Boy board - one that can be used for standalone <a href="https://github.com/MouseBiteLabs/Super-Game-Boy-Cartridge/tree/main/SGB-MBC3">MBC3 games</a> (in development), and one that can be used for standalone <a href="https://github.com/MouseBiteLabs/Super-Game-Boy-Cartridge/tree/main/SGB-MBC5">MBC5 games</a>.
 If you only want a Super Game Boy without locking it to a single game, you can use *either* the MBC3 or MBC5 version to accomplish this - it does not matter which you pick.
 Because this project is highly customizable, you must carefully follow the instructions below to help guide you through the assembly process based on your desires.

 **PLEASE READ THIS GITHUB REPOSITORY IN IT'S ENTIRETY TO ENSURE YOU ASSEMBLE THE CARTRIDGE PROPERLY.**